 Song Breakdown: June Apple

-My buddy Orion introduced me to this tune a while back but I honestly forgot about it for a while.
+My buddy Orion introduced me to June Apple tune a while back but I honestly forgot about it for a while.
 Lately I’ve been hearing this song pop up in jams again though, so I figured I’d break it down.
 While the progression and melody are pretty easy to grasp, there’s a lot you can do with this song at a jam.
 Today, we’ll be taking a bite out of June Apple (bad pun!).
 We’re just covering the basics though – there’s a lot more you can do with this tune!

 Here’s a basic chart for this breakdown – June Apple.